jina-ai/docs/chapters/cross-multi-modality/index.rst

 --------------------

 Supporting cross-modal search in Jina is very easy.
-A user just needs to properly set the modality field of the input documents and design the Flow in such a way that the queries target the desired embedding space.
+A user just needs to properly set the modality field of the input documents and design the :term:`Flow` in such a way that the queries target the desired embedding space.

 We have created an example project that follows the cross-modal search manner.
 The `Image Search using Captions <https://github.com/jina-ai/examples/tree/master/cross-modal-search>`_ example allows users to search for images by giving corresponding caption descriptions.